jeromekelleher/ercs/docs/source/index.rst

 run quickly.
 These are very unrealistic evolutionary scenarios.

-The initial locations of the lineages whose ancestry we wish to simulate are specified using the :attr:`ercs.Simulator.sample` attibute.
+The initial locations of the lineages whose ancestry we wish to simulate are specified using the :attr:`ercs.Simulator.sample` attribute.
 These are 2-tuples describing locations in two dimensions on the torus.
 Here, we simulate the history of three locations, ``(0, 0)``, ``(0, 5)`` and ``(0, 10)``.